-- Updates its LSDB with the Prefix LSAs received from node A and node B. - Updates its RIBs with two new entries for the name prefix /NDN/video/Lisbon/, associated with the face towards A (face1) and with the face towards B (face2): - o The cost of the name prefix is updated based on the metric configured for node C: average inter-contact time. - o Let's assume that A and C encounter each other frequently, and therefore the link cost is 0.8, while B and C do not meet frequently and the link cost is 0.1.
-This means that node C stores 2 new entries for prefix /NDN/video/Lisbon/ in its RIB related to face2 with a cost of 51840 and related to face1 with a cost of 691200. - Update their FIBs with one new entry for the name prefix /NDN/video/Lisbon/ with two faces: face 1 and face 2, since F equals 4. - Ranks the faces in the FIB entry as <face2,face1> since the information stored in the Face Table shows that node B is more available that node A and has higher centrality.
-At the moment there is no information about the time-to-completion. - Updates its LSDB with a local Prefix LSA (as described in section 2.4.4) including the name prefix /NDN/video/Lisbon/ and the lowest cost that such prefix has on its RIB.
+o Update its LSDB with the Prefix LSAs received from node A and node B.

+- o Update its internal routing table with two new entries for the name prefix /NDN/video/Lisbon/, associated with the face towards A (face1) and with the face towards B (face2), after computing the values of V' and V'' for the received validity values: - o The validity of the name prefix is updated based on the metric configured for node C: average inter-contact time. - o Let's assume that A and C encounter each other frequently, while B and C do not meet frequently.
+This means that node C stores 2 new entries for prefix /NDN/video/Lisbon/ in its internal routing table related to face2 with a validity for A higher than the one for B. - o Update its LSDB with the validity of the current node towards the Name Prefix following the maximal or average methods (c.f. section 2.4.2). - o Update the RIB with one new entry for the name prefix /NDN/video/Lisbon/ with two faces (face 1 and face 2) with a cost inversely proportional to the validity of the Name Prefix.

-Based on this status of the FIB all interest packets that node C gets for the name prefix /NDN/video/Lisbon/ will be forwards to the number of faces associated to the used forwarded strategy, but respecting the ranking of faces done by DABBER.
+Based on the status of the FIB (updated based on the status of the RIB) all interest packets that node C gets for the name prefix

+/NDN/video/Lisbon/ will be forwards to the number of faces associated to the used forwarded strategy, but respecting the ranking of faces done by DABBER.